cynthia7125/react-components/Readme.md

    ![GQL start](<GQL start.png>)
 5. Open the link on your terminal to connect to GQL Frontend and test that the server is getting data from the URL specified in the GQLindex file.
+6. Update the [useReqeustRest](src/hooks/useRequestRest.js) hook to use data from the GQL server.

 # Jenkins